Zack Cozart: 2018

 On June 13, 2018, Cozart left a game with a shoulder subluxation while diving for a ball.
 Two weeks after his injury, it was revealed that he had suffered a torn labrum in his left shoulder, and he underwent season-ending surgery.
 Cozart finished his first season with the Angels batting .219/.296/.362 with 5 home runs and 19 RBIs in 58 games.
 He played third base, second base, and shortstop.

 2019

-On April 25, 2019, Cozart was placed on the disabled list due to a neck strain.
+On April 25, 2019, Cozart was placed on the injured list due to a neck strain.
 He was hitting .109 through the first month of the season, playing primarily third base.
 On July 12, it was announced that he would require surgery on his injured left shoulder and would miss the remainder of the season.
+For the season, he batted .124/.178/.144 with no home runs and 7 RBIs in 28 games.

 On December 10, 2019, Cozart and Will Wilson were traded to the San Francisco Giants in exchange for a player to be named later or cash considerations.
 He was released by the Giants on January 15, 2020.